 Thomas Larson is a critic, memoirist, and essayist and the author of three books: The Sanctuary of Illness: A Memoir of Heart Disease, The Saddest Music Ever Written: The Story of Samuel Barber’s “Adagio for Strings,” and The Memoir and the Memoirist: Reading and Writing Personal Narrative.
-For twenty years, he’s been a staff writer for the San Diego Reader.
+For twenty years, he has been a staff writer for the San Diego Reader.

 On the web: Website